Sivasailam Temple: Appearance of Shivalingam

 It is told that a landlord had many cows in his house.
 Usually, he made his labourers milk the cows, but one day all the cows refused to give milk.
 The labourers complained about this leading the owner to get angry and he chased all his cows and labourers from his house.
 All the cows gathered on a hill with a rock upon it and flooded their milk upon the rock.
 On the place of this flooding of milk a shivalingam appeared.
 He is known as Sivasailanathar.
 Sivasailanathar is the main god for the temple.

 Sivasailanathar saved a priest

-It is told that once a pandya king came to the temple and received prasadam from the priest.
+It is told (by whom?) that once a pandya king came to the temple and received prasadam from the priest.
 The priest gave him a garland in which there was a hair.
 The king got angry with the priest.
 However, as the priest was pure and truly devoted to Sivasailanathar, Sivasailanathar thought to save the priest and he sent a vision to the king to not get angry with the priest and gave him a vision of shivalingam.
 The king became very happy.